 Get your TV back into an upright position, and with one of the LVDS cables connecting the T-Con to the Main Board disconnected, switch your TV back on and see if any picture is there.
 Disconnect that cable and re-connect the opposite cable.

-If your TV is now working with either of the cables connected, then you know the problem is either with your T-Con or Main Boards.
+If your TV is now working with either one of the cables connected (but not both), then you know the problem is either with your T-Con or Main Boards.

 Both T-Con and Main Boards can be replaced for around $30 from eBay.

 To get the correct board, note the T-Con / Main Board model number written on the label on the board, and put this into eBay.

 If the screen is still black, then you can check the boards themselves for failure paying particular attention to the power board.

 Troubleshooting the main board and power board is easiest to see in video form, so take a look below for the full details on doing this.